 - ST: At the beginning of a word or word part pronounced like the English "sht", with exceptions similar to the above.
 In all other cases pronounced st such as in Ast (branch), with exceptions in some dialects.

 - SZ / ß: As said, a ligature of ss or sz.
 The difference?
 If 'ss', vowels before are short.
 If 'sz', vowels before are long.
 Since the orthography reforms, the former is always written as 'ss', eliminating a bit of confusion.

 - TH: simply a (anspirated) 't' sound, so for example 'Apotheker' (pharmacist) ends up sounding rather like "Apo-taker".
-(In fact, quite a number of such words have completely lost the 'h' in their official spelling over time — the word 'Tür' (door) was still spelled with Th as late as the early 20th century.)
+(In fact, quite a number of such words have completely lost the 'h' in their official spelling over time — the word 'Tür' (door) was still spelled with Th as late as the early 20th century, and the idiomatic phrase 'Rat und Tat' (word and deed) was written 'Rath und That'.)
 Nowadays, it's used mostly for words borrowed from Greek, for example the word Thron (throne), on which the Kaiser insisted when German orthography was standardized the first time.

 - TSCH: Pronounced like English "ch" as in "church".

 - V: The letter "V" in German is both ambiguous and technically redundant, being pronounced either "F" (German words, e.g. Vogel) or "W" (loanwords, e.g. Vase).
 A German W, of course.